 Known For : Diving and Snorkelling

-Located 200 kilometer northwest from Phuket, the Richelieu Rock is a popular dive site in the Andaman Sea.
+Located 200 kilometres northwest of Phuket, the Richelieu Rock is a popular dive site in the Andaman Sea.
 It is a part of the Surin National Park.
-It has horseshoe shaped reef with purple corals and abundant marine life in the form of small fishes and shrimps to large pelagics like whale sharks, grouper, barracuda and manta ray.
-It is very well known for housing varieties of rare marine creatures like sea horses, frog fishes, harlequin shrimps etc. It is one of the most iconic dive sites in Thailand, accessible by dive boats during several day cruises.
-There are speedboats heading to Richelieu Rock.
+It has a horseshoe-shaped reef with purple corals and abundant marine life in the form of small fishes and shrimps to large pelagics like whale sharks, grouper, barracuda and manta rays.
+In addition, it is very well known for housing varieties of rare marine creatures like sea horses, frogfishes, harlequin shrimps etc. It is one of Thailand's most iconic dive sites, accessible by dive boats during several day cruises.

 Highlight: Purple coral, horseshoe reef, marine critters, small fishes, speedboats and liveaboards.